 - New Orleans Pelicans: Anthony Davis will continue his ascendancy to the top rank of NBA big men this season, but his supporting cast is shallow.
 I like Jrue Holiday a lot, and Ryan Anderson is a rich man’s Steve Novak, but Tyreke Evans, Austin Rivers and Al-Farouq Aminu have been disappointments.
 A team with roster space for Roger Mason Jr., Lou Amundson and Greg Stiemsma isn’t going anywhere.

 Where does all this New Kids on the Block advocacy leave the Lakers and Spurs?
 I think the evergreen Spurs will be a regular season force once again, but age will catch up to them in the playoffs.
 The Lakers will need a medical miracle in order to get Kobe Bryant back on the floor in time to salvage their season.
 I don’t believe that will happen.

 I think several of the young teams I’ve named will be in contention out of the West, up to and including conference champion.
 You heard it here first.

 Brian Boake is Senior Editor for Raptors Rapture.
 “Like” Raptors Rapture on Facebook and follow us on Twitter @RaptorsRapture for all the latest news and updates about the best damn NBA team from Canada.

 Remember, for the best deals on Toronto Raptors tickets for any game on the 2013-14 NBA schedule, visit our friends at TiqIQ.com.

-Topics: Chris Paul, Golden State Warriors, Houston Rockets, James Harden, Los Angeles Clippers, Los Angeles Lakers, New Orleans Pelicans, Oklahoma City Thunder, Phoenix Suns, Toronto Raptors, Utah Jazz
+Tags: Chris Paul Featured Golden State Warriors Houston Rockets James Harden Los Angeles Clippers Los Angeles Lakers New Orleans Pelicans Oklahoma City Thunder Phoenix Suns Popular Toronto Raptors Utah Jazz